Updated for 2024

 Long heralded as the go-to destination for anybody with a proclivity for chickpeas and hessian, Chorlton has become a byword for all things hipster and hippy.
 This ex-village turned middle-class arts graduate’s suburban utopia is often touted as being one of the best places to live in the UK.
 Although a quick scan of the legendary and hilarious Facebook group hints that things are not always so rosy.
 Despite persistent crime problems, house prices keep on rising, almost surpassing those of neighbouring Didsbury, and the battle of the boroughs rages on.

-If you’ve got complex dietary requirements, a pub quiz addiction or a penchant for left-wing politics, you’ll find all your heart desires in Chorlton, probably.
-We’ve agonised over a list of our favourite spots to eat, drink and ‘simply be, you know’ around the neighbourhood, from long-standing European delis to brand new Himalayan street food haunts, and more craft beer and matcha than you can shake a labradoodle at.
+If you’ve got complex dietary requirements and a penchant for left-wing politics, you’ll find all your heart desires in Chorlton.
+Probably.
+We’ve agonised over a list of our favourite spots to eat, drink and ‘simply be, you know’ around the neighbourhood, from long-standing European delis to brand new Japanese comfort food cafes, and more craft beer and craft pastries than you can shake a Guardian supplement at.

 -